semojs/semo/docs/guide/core-commands/index.md

 > alias: `st`

-This command simply displays the environment in which `Semo` is currently operating.
-For example:
+The purpose of this command is simple: to see the current environment `Semo` is in, for example:

 ```
 $ semo st